junxit/us-congress-code/title-16/chapter-1/sec-281a.md

 (Pub.
 L. 89–19, § 2, May 15, 1965, 79 Stat.
 110; Pub.
 L. 102–576, § 2(2), Oct.
 30, 1992, 106 Stat.
 4770.)

 ## Notes

+1 So in original.
+Probably should be “Dug”.

 ### Amendments